-It is worth noting that these mechanisms can be interpreted as being in tension with one another, most particularly the deterrence mechanism and trust and confidence.
+It is worth noting that these mechanisms can be in interpreted as being in tension with one another, most particularly the deterrence mechanism and trust and confidence.
 We believe it is likely (and probably expected for interventions like this one) that different mechanisms (and intermediate outcomes) will operate differently for different groups of students, such as ethnic minority students or students with negative past experiences with police.
 Additionally, it is also possible that through feeling more comfortable about the police, YP may be deterred from crime, rather than students feeling deterred because they are intimidated by police.
-This is an area we would like to explore through subgroup analysis of survey results, focus groups and participatory activities with YP.
+This is an area we would like to explore with through subgroup analysis and focus groups with YP.